univention/univention-corporate-server/doc/changelog/index.rst

 * The ``primaryGroup`` of ``users/user`` was unexpectedly reset to the default primary group when the primary group could not be read in LDAP.
 This was the case when the LDAP replication was not yet done or when the user had no permission to read it.
-The behaior is now postponed to actual modifications of the object (:uv:bug:`42080`).
+The behavior is now postponed to actual modifications of the object (:uv:bug:`42080`).

 * The Python backend code to evaluate and apply template defaults has been